 • The Holocaust

-Pupils are regularly tested to ensure progress towards targets is made and that revision strategies and exam skills specific to History are in place before the final examinations.
-The GCSE course is highly successful in terms of pupils’ enjoyment in the results gained.
+Pupils are regularly assessed to ensure progress towards targets is made and that revision strategies and exam skills specific to History are in place before the final examinations.
+The GCSE course is highly successful in terms of pupils’ enjoyment and in the results gained.